abteilung/sveltekit-sanity-starter/README.md

 - Auto SEO-Tags in the frontend with fallbacks
 - an RSS Feed for Posts and News
-- Auuto generated OG Images
+- Auto generated OG Images

 ## Developing